 Star: Left or right arm out in front at shoulder height.
 Make small circles with arm.

 Ladies chain: Half right hand star followed by courtesy turn.
+(This never worked well because of the faulty courtesy turn, so also avoiding.)

 Four ladies chain: All ladies right hand star half way and courtesy turn.

-Gypsy: Look at partner.
+Mirror (Formerly called Gypsy, but that name has fallen out of use in my area.): Look at partner.
 Both move heads (and shoulders) in a circle while maintaining eye contact.
 Gents clockwise, ladies counterclockwise.
 (This is a mirroring move between partners.)

 Whirlpool: Star left and right at the same time.